Jailed Hong Kong pro-democracy media tycoon Jimmy Lai faces his biggest trial yet | KRDO

 “I think psychologically he’s very strong,” his son, Sebastien Lai recently told CNN in London.
 “But there is always that element that nobody escapes the gravity of age, and at his age, he is at a tremendous amount of risk being in maximum security.”

-Lai’s son met with Britain’s foreign minister last week to lobby for the release of his father – who is also a British citizen – after a round of similar campaigning in the US and Canada.
+Lai’s son met with Britain’s Foreign Minister David Cameron last week to lobby for the release of his father – who is also a British citizen – after a round of similar campaigning in the US and Canada.

+On the eve of the trial, Cameron said he was “gravely concerned” about the case and joined the United States in calling for Lai’s release.

+“As a prominent and outspoken journalist and publisher, Jimmy Lai has been targeted in a clear attempt to stop the peaceful exercise of his rights to freedom of expression and association,” Cameron said in a statement.

 Chinese authorities have condemned Western criticism of Lai’s prosecution and ahead of this week’s trial reiterated the denunciations they have often employed against the media tycoon.